Illustration of students learning with an AI robot in a classroom, representing human-centered AI in education.

 CAIRE envisions a future where AI serves as a trusted educational partner—supporting human creativity, judgment, and care to advance equity and opportunity in K–16 education.

 CAIRE supports interdisciplinary grant development across WSU colleges and with external partners.
-We serve as a hub for identifying funding opportunities, initiating collaborative proposals, and providing infrastructure for proposal development in areas related to AI, learning sciences, and equitable education systems.
+The lab identifies funding opportunities, initiates collaborative proposals, and provides infrastructure for proposal development in areas related to AI, learning sciences, and equitable education systems.

 CAIRE engages in sustained outreach with K–12 schools, teachers, and students, particularly in rural and historically underserved communities.
-Through professional learning workshops, co-design partnerships, and classroom-based research, we ensure that our innovations are grounded in practice and responsive to local needs.
+Through professional learning workshops, co-design partnerships, and classroom-based research, innovations remain grounded in practice and responsive to local needs.

 CAIRE empowers graduate students, postdoctoral fellows, and early-career faculty to become leaders at the intersection of AI and education.
-We offer mentoring, research apprenticeships, writing retreats, and professional development opportunities that support emerging scholars in building impactful, interdisciplinary careers.
+The lab offers mentoring, research apprenticeships, writing retreats, and professional development opportunities.

 Research Areas

 CAIRE advances interdisciplinary research at the intersection of artificial intelligence, education, and equity.
-We design and study human–AI partnerships that help teachers teach more effectively and students learn more deeply.
-Our work integrates learning sciences, computer science, and science education to create practical, responsible innovations for classrooms.
+The lab designs and studies human–AI partnerships that help teachers teach more effectively and students learn more deeply.
+Work integrates learning sciences, computer science, and science education.

 AI-Supported Assessment and Instruction